QSmally/Qulity/Documentation/Cache.md

 # Methods
 ## [.default(Key, Value)](https://github.com/QSmally/Qulity/blob/master/lib/Extensions/Cache.js#L25)
-> Ensures a key being in the Collection.
+> Ensures an entry being in this Cache map.
 > | Key | Type | Description |
 > | --- | --- | --- |
 > | Key | Any | Specifies the address for the value. |